Female NUWC Keyport team secures patent for Unmanned Underwater Vehicle system

 |0

-This work, Female NUWC Keyport team secures patent for Unmanned Underwater Vehicle system [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Female NUWC Keyport team secures patent for Unmanned Underwater Vehicle system, by Lonnie Collier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT